Skip to content

 January 30, 2026

-Reading Time
+Reading time

 6 min read

-Key Terms in This Article
+Key Terms

-Room Rental Cash Flow Occupancy Rate DSCR Coverage Ratio Equity Single Family Refinance Vacancy Rate Property Management Tenant Screening Turnover Rental Income Zoning Short Term Rental
+Room Rental Cash Flow Occupancy Rate DSCR Coverage Ratio Equity Single Family Refinance Vacancy Rate Property Management Tenant Screening Turnover Rental Income Zoning Short Term Rental STR

-Hover over terms to see definitions, or visit our glossary for the full list.
+Hover over terms to see definitions.
+View the full glossary for all terms.

-Book A Free Strategy Call
+Book a Strategy Call